How Does Light Color Affect Your Brain During Work? [Science Backed]

 Warm Light vs Cool Light

-So what kind of exposure to light do you need in order to use it to your advantage?
+So what kind of exposure to light do you need in order to use it to help you work better?

 Well, the answer to that question depends on what kind of setting you wish to create within your home office.